Mission & Goals

 The mission of the Senior Services Council (SSC) is to enhance the quality of life for people over 60 years of age living in the greater Valley Area by being a centralized resource of senior living information, education, support, and advocacy.

-In 2013, the SSC identified several key goals:
+In 2013, the SSC identified several key goals that remain the chief goals of the Council:

 - Sharing Information